 Senate begins debate on education law, focuses on testing.
 The Senate began its most serious attempt in years to rewrite the country’s main education law with a hearing Wednesday focusing on an issue that has caused an uproar nationwide: Whether states should be required to test students every year.
 An overflow crowd listened as witnesses described standardized testing as helpful and as harmful to learning, and lawmakers grappled with how much control the federal government should exercise over the nation’s 100,000 public schools.
 “There are two worlds.
 Contractors, consultants, academics and experts and plenty of officials at the federal and state level,” said Sen.

 Sheldon Whitehouse (D-R.I.).
-“And the other world is of principals and teachers who are actually providing education to students.
 The current education law, known as No Child Left Behind, expanded the federal role in public education in 2002.
 The data laid bare gaps in academic performance between racial groups and put pressure on states to address them.
-“Are there too many tests?
+Civil rights advocates say the transparency that came with testing was the most valuable contribution of the law.
 Cutting through the stupid on annual standardized testing. (bigstock) Perhaps the key struggle between Democrats and Republicans over the rewriting of No Child Left Behind will be about annual standardized testing.